5 taken to hospitals after incident at Harbourside fountains in Jupiter

 Because the three children had cardiac distress, it required them being taken to a trauma center.

-Florida Power and Light personnel were called to the scene with the power shut off.
+Florida Power & Light personnel were called to the scene with the power shut off.

 The conditions of the patients weren't known.
-PBCFR doesn't give conditiions, citing a privacy law.
+PBCFR doesn't give conditions, citing a privacy law.
 Jupiter police haven't given an update on conditions.

 Reyes said it is not "common" to be dealing with a possible drowning and an electrocution.
 "You treat a drowning different than an electrocution and there are protocols for an MCI," Reyes said.